FinTradeBench: A Financial Reasoning Benchmark for LLMs: Results and Discussion

 \section{Results and Discussion}

 Table~\ref{tab:main_accuracy} reports the performance comparison of RAG-based and No-RAG architectures of 14 evaluated LLMs on FinTradeBench.
 Paired $t$-tests on question-level correctness scores assess the statistical reliability of RAG-induced changes.
-Table~\ref{tab:quality_metrics} (and Figure~\ref{fig:metrics} in \S\ref{app:quality_figures}) complement this with global generative quality metrics, revealing how RAG reshapes model reasoning behavior beyond raw accuracy.
-Our analysis surfaces the following findings:
+Figure~\ref{fig:overall_metrics} complement this with global generative quality metrics, showing how RAG reshapes model reasoning behavior.
+Our findings are:

-\myNum{1}\smartparagraph{RAG strongly benefits fundamental reasoning (F) and degrades trading signal (T) reasoning.} Fundamental (F) questions require extracting accounting metrics such as debt-to-equity ratios from SEC 10-K/10-Q filings.
+\myNum{1}\smartparagraph{RAG strongly benefits fundamental reasoning (F) and degrades trading signal (T) reasoning.} Fundamental (F) questions require extracting accounting metrics from SEC 10-K/10-Q filings.
 On them, RAG produced large, statistically significant gains for reasoning-capable LLMs.~E.g., \emph{R1-Distill-Qwen (32B)} improved by $37\%$ relative to its No-RAG baseline on F-type questions.~Among proprietary models, \emph{Gemini 2.5 Flash} gained $23.8\%$ and \emph{DeepSeek-R1} gained $23.6\%$ on fundamentals.
 This confirms that hybrid retrieval over text-heavy financial disclosures effectively anchors generation and mitigates hallucination when pre-training representations of fundamental concepts are strong.

 Trading (T) questions require computing technical indicators (e.g., momentum, RSI) from raw OHLCV price series.
 LLMs with RAG perform systematically worse on them.
 E.g., the performance drops of \emph{Gemini 2.5 Flash-Lite}, \emph{GPT-5-mini}, and \emph{LLaMA 3.3 Instruct (70B)} are in the range of $16.4-19.7\%$ relative to their No-RAG baselines.
 Even when the auxiliary temporal retrieval track correctly surfaced the relevant price chunks, models could not reliably parse unrolled numerical tables to derive trend indicators.
 This suggests that quantitative market data demands intermediate computational steps, such as code execution, rather than retrieval alone.
 Our study indicates that LLMs struggle to compute metrics on the fly, based only on retrieval.
-This observation aligns with \citet{cobbe2021training}, where LLMs fail to perform robustly on multi-step mathematical reasoning and opens a broader research direction beyond finance that can systematically explore those failure cases.
+This observation aligns with \citep{cobbe2021training}, where LLMs fail to perform robustly on multi-step mathematical reasoning and opens a broader research direction beyond finance that can systematically explore those failure cases.